OCWC22/RL-stablebaseline-scientist/pseudocode.md

-## Questions
-Integrating this into the existing Stable Baselines3 setup requires careful consideration because it's not a standard SB3 algorithm.
+ntegrating this into the existing Stable Baselines3 setup requires careful consideration because it's not a standard SB3 algorithm.
 Here are my initial thoughts and questions to clarify the implementation goals:

 Core Algorithm Integration: